LuckyBellaLi/simulation/data/README.md

 # Data for replication

-Here is the data needed for replicating the experiments.
+Here is the loading factors data "a_k" needed for replicating the PCRM experiments.